subhacom/argos/README.md

    3. Track animals in videos (as described above) using either a GUI or in batch mode.
    4. Review and correct detected tracks using a GUI.

+While most of the above advantages are now (as of 2026) available in modern tools like SAM, no automated tracking tool can identify and track the objects all the time.
+This results in ID swaps, which must be manually inspected and corrected.
+This is wheer we believe the Argos Review tool can still be useful.

 The user documentation for Argos is available on [readthedocs](https://argos.readthedocs.io/en/latest/).